 Frequently Asked Questions

-Kylian Mbappé is currently expected to lead the top scorer World Cup odds at most outlets.
+Kylian Mbappé currently lead the top scorer World Cup odds at most outlets.
 He scored eight goals in the previous edition.
-Harry Kane and Erling Haaland are also top contenders based on their record-breaking seasons.
+Harry Kane and Lionel Messi are also top contenders based on their record-breaking seasons.

 How is the World Cup Golden Boot decided in a tie?